Judge Dee: English-language

+Chinese-language

 Some of Robert van Gulik's Judge Dee stories have been adapted for Chinese TV by CCTV, under the title of Detective Di Renjie, most of which star Liang Guanhua as Detective Di.
 As of 2012, four different DVD series are available with one series so far with English subtitles.
 CCTV produced series in 2004, 2006, 2008 and 2010.
 The series from 2010, entitled "Detective Di Renjie" has been produced on DVD by Tai Seng entertainment with English subtitles.